Divine providence in Judaism: Particular divine providence in Hasidic philosophy

-In the Middle Ages, the new discipline in Rabbinic Judaism of classic, Medieval Jewish rationalistic philosophy arose, exemplified by its leading figure Maimonides.
-It sought to bring the tradition in Western Philosophy of independent thinking from first principles, in support and harmony with rabbinic theology of the Talmud.
-In Rabbinic Judaism, this approach, which had its supporters and detractors, was called hakirah ("investigation") to distinguish from other traditions in Jewish thought.

-Another parallel tradition of kabbalah expressed a mystical exegesis of biblical and rabbinic texts, and a metaphysical theology.
-Both became part of the canon of Rabbinic literature.
-The classic figure in Jewish thought, Nachmanides, was one of the early exponents of kabbalah, though his Bible commentary avoids using the direct terminology of kabbalah.
+The tradition of kabbalah, whose main works were published beginning in the Middle Ages, stood in contrast to the medieval Jewish rationalistic philosophy articulated in the same period by figures like Maimonides.
+Nachmanides was an early exponents of kabbalah, though his Bible commentary avoids using the direct terminology of kabbalah.
 As the tradition of kabbalah developed it evolved through the successive stages of medieval kabbalah, exemplified in the Zohar, the 16th-century rational synthesis of Cordoveran Kabbalah, the subsequent new paradigm of cosmic rectification in Lurianic Kabbalah and the 18th-century popularisation of Jewish mysticism in Hasidism.